-1899 Hoffenheim v Borussia Dortmund
+Haaland injured in Dortmund win

 Post update

 Attempt missed.
-Kevin Vogt (TSG Hoffenheim) right footed shot from outside the box misses to the right following a corner.
+Munas Dabbur (TSG Hoffenheim) right footed shot from the centre of the box is close, but misses to the left.
+Assisted by Angelo Stiller.

 Post update

 Corner, TSG Hoffenheim.
-Conceded by Manuel Akanji.
+Conceded by Marin Pongracic.

 Post update